clockworklabs/SpacetimeDB/README.md

 cargo install --path ./crates/cli --locked
 ```

-Windows may require some extra dependencies be installed, including openssl and a specific version of perl.
+**Note for Windows:** Windows may require some extra dependencies be installed, including openssl and a specific version of perl.
 A guide for this will be available soon.

 #### Running with Docker